“You are out of business if you don’t have a prospect.” — Zig Zigler

-Before we get into some strategies that make it easy to take action with your online lead generation, let’s define lead generation and take a look at what kind of leads are important.
+Before we get into some lead generation techniques that make it easy to take action with your online lead generation, let’s define lead generation and take a look at what kind of leads are important.

 A lead is someone (either an individual or an organization) who has an interest in the product or service you are selling.
 Lead generation isn’t only about finding these individuals — it’s also about cultivating a relationship with them and stimulating their interest in whatever you have.